-In 2020, I brought back one of the posts that made Mint Arrow “take off!”
-It was one of our first moments of virality and lives in infamy to this day.
-Any guesses?
-The shellac hack!
-When all the nail salons were closed last year, I decided it was time to resurrect my perfected hack and update that OG blog post!
-This process has served me so well over the years, but..it IS a PROCESS.
+In 2020, I brought back one of the posts that made Mint Arrow “take off:” the shellac hack!
+When all the nail salons were closed, I decided it was time to resurrect my perfected hack and update that OG blog post!
+This process served me so well over the years, but..it IS a PROCESS.
 Painting and drying and waiting and layering..it takes a hot minute (or 90) from start to finish.
 I had to plan ahead and sometimes that just didn't work out.
 Enter: Red Aspen nails!

 I had a friend convince me to try the product and to be honest, I actually had really low expectations going into it.
 There are tons of other products on the market just like it and they always seem cheesy and not worth the effort.
 Imagine my surprise when I quickly became OBSESSED with these press-on nails!!
-There are sooo many reasons I love Red Aspen nails and I am so excited to share them with you today!
+There are sooo many reasons I love Red Aspen nails and I'm so excited to share them with you!

 What are Red Aspen nails?

-First, what are Red Aspen nails?
+If you're new here, you may be wondering – what are Red Aspen nails?
 These are press on nails that feel like an amazing gel manicure or a really good, thin acrylic nail.
 These are NOT a sticker!
-When I first heard about these, I thought they were stickers and I was SO pleasantly surprised that they are a press on!
+When I first heard about these, I thought they were stickers and I was so pleasantly surprised that they are a press on.

 Red Aspen carries petite sizes, short, medium, and long lengths and TONS of colors and patterns!
 They even have press on nails for your toes!
 And bonus: all the nail products are cruelty free, sulfate free, phthalate free, and paraben free.
 Good for you + for the environment.